The Purpose of Field Education

 Termination of a position before the end of the contract period may occur only in consultation with the student, the field supervisor, and the director of Field Education.

-The Learning Agreement
+The Learning Covenant

 The Field Education Office provides a form to assist students and field supervisors in the process of coordinating the educational objectives of the student and the needs of the congregation or agency being served.
-The Learning Agreement has been designed for the following purposes:
+The Learning Covenant has been designed for the following purposes:

 - to give an opportunity for mutual clarification of expectations;